 The FDA has registered DeChoker.
 The DeChoker removes any pieces that have become lodged in the airway after an accident.
 As a medical emergency aid, it is also useful.
 All over the world, it is available online.

 The DeChoker is a tubelike-shaped piece of medical equipment that works by sucking obstructions from the trachea.

 LifeVac works the same way.
 Start by pushing down your tongue, then insert the tube into your mouth.
 Use the device like a tongue depressor.
 Ensure that the mask is the right size.
 Both the mouth and nose should be covered.
 The mask should fit snugly.
 Apply firm pressure to the plunger and after the seal is achieved, pull the plunger back.
 Push back the head and lift the chin up.
 Ensure that the obstruction has been removed from the trachea.
 Then, if you did not, push the plunger back into the exhaust valve, which goes through it, and then repeat the process.
 It will improve the condition of the victim.

-- It is handheld.
-It is a suction device that removes obstructions from the airway passage by pulling a plunger.
+- It is a suction device that clears blockages from the airway route.
+It looks like a plunger.

 Dechoker – Pros and Cons

 Conclusion: LifeVac vs Dechoker